wegoagain-dev/3-tier-eks/README.md

    kubectl port-forward svc/backend -n 3-tier-app-eks 8000:8000 &
    ```

-For manual development instructions (running without Docker), see the individual `README.md` files in the `frontend/` and `backend/` directories.

 ## What is coming next
-- Infrastructure as Code (IaC) for easier deployment and management of Kubernetes clusters.
 - Route 53 for custom domain management.